HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Australia >

 About 10 protestors were arrested at the mine site on 7 May 2000.
 About 80 protestors were blocking the main entrance to the site.
 (ABC News 8 May 2000)

 Six anti-uranium protestors have been arrested at the Beverley Uranium mine site on 7 Nov.
 1999.
 The protestors were arrested after they allegedly tried to stop construction at the mine.
-(ABC News external link 7 Nov 1999)
+(ABC News 7 Nov 1999)

 Five of the people arrested on 7 Nov. have been bailed to reappear at Port Augusta Magistrates Court on November the 16th, 1999.
 They were charged with trespass and obstructing a public place.
 They were given bail on the conditions they not re-enter the Wooltana lease nor go near the Beverley Uranium Mine.
-(ABC News external link 8 Nov 1999)
+(ABC News 8 Nov 1999)

 Construction at the Beverley uranium mine site in South Australia's north has begun with work starting on roads to the site as well as an airstrip.
 It is expected that construction on the well fields related to initial production will start from after the Christmas break and be completed by mid 2000.
-(ABC News external link 22 Sep 1999)
+(ABC News 22 Sep 1999)

 On 30 April 1999, Australian Industry, Science and Resources Minister Nick Minchin gave final approval for Heathgate Resources to proceed with its Beverley uranium mine in South Australia.
 Heathgate expects commercial production to begin in the second quarter of the year 2000, with production capacity of 1000 tonnes of U3O8 a year, and initial annual production of 500 tonnes.

-> View Minister Minchin's press release of 30 April 1999 external link
+> View Minister Minchin's press release of 30 April 1999

 The final decision on the project has to be issued by Federal Resources Minister Nick Minchin.
 The South Australian State Government is set to grant the necessary mining licences within six weeks.

-> View Assessment Of The Beverley Uranium Mine Proposal - Beverley Uranium Mine Environmental Impact Statement By Heathgate Resources Pty Ltd external link by Bureau of Rural Sciences, Land and Water Sciences Division (previously) Australian Geological Survey Organisation, Geohazards, Land and Water Resources Division, Canberra 1999
+> View Assessment Of The Beverley Uranium Mine Proposal - Beverley Uranium Mine Environmental Impact Statement By Heathgate Resources Pty Ltd by Bureau of Rural Sciences, Land and Water Sciences Division (previously) Australian Geological Survey Organisation, Geohazards, Land and Water Resources Division, Canberra 1999

 On 24 Dec.
 1998, Federal Environment Minister Hill signalled the go-ahead for the Beverley project.
 Before issuing final environmental approval for the project, however, he requested some further tests on the project's likely impact on local groundwater.
 These tests are to show that the planned injection of waste liquids from the in-situ leaching operation into the Beverley aquifer won't endanger the surrounding groundwater.
 The tests should be completed within a few months.
 Upon issuance of environmental approval, Federal Resources Minister, Nick Minchin, would decide if approval is granted for the Beverley mine.
 (The Age/The Australian 25 Dec.
 1998)

-> View further supporting documents external link (Env.
+> View further supporting documents (Env.
 Australia)

-> Download PIRSA Beverley Uranium Mine - Assessment Report: 150k PDF external link · 220k MS Word external link (Dec.
+> Download PIRSA Beverley Uranium Mine - Assessment Report: 150k PDF · 220k MS Word (Dec.
 1998)

 On 12 Nov.
 1998, the government of South Australia announced that it has delayed the issuance of its environmental assessment of the Beverley project for one month.
 It is now being expected for early December.